zjs81/MeshCore/docs/payloads.md

 # Acknowledgement

 An acknowledgement that a message was received.
-Note that for returned path messages, an acknowledgement will be sent in the "extra" payload (see [Returned Path](#returned-path)) and not as a discrete ackowledgement.
+Note that for returned path messages, an acknowledgement will be sent in the "extra" payload (see [Returned Path](#returned-path)) and not as a discrete acknowledgement.
 CLI commands do not require an acknowledgement, neither discrete nor extra.

 | Field    | Size (bytes) | Description                                                |
 |----------|--------------|------------------------------------------------------------|